-The Tb calibration offsets used for intercalibration between the different satellites are stored in the text file Fcal_may2013.tbl, where F is the satellite designation such as F16.
 The intercal table consists of a number of tie points for each channel with two lines corresponding to each of the 24 channels.
 The first line for each channel contains a number of temperature values, which correspond to a series of tie points.
 The second line for each channel contains the calibration difference corresponding to each scene temperature tie point.
 The calibration delta is interpolated between adjacent tie points with scene temperatures below the lowest tie point temperature or above the highest tie point temperature assigned the corresponding calibration value for those tie points.
 As a result, there is no extrapolation for low or high scene temperatures beyond the range of available intercalibration information.
 Only the FCDR channels currently have tie points specified, with zero tie points indicating no intercalibration applied.
-The SSM/I on board DMSP F13 is used as the reference to which all of the SSM/I and SSMIS sensors are calibrated.
+The window channels (i.e. 19v, 19h, 22v, 37v, 37h, 91v and 91h) have two tie points defined to account for calibration differences over cold and warm scenes.
+The sounder channels (i.e. 150h, 183±1, 183±3 and 183±7) have a single tie point (i.e. offset) due to the lack of sensitivity to the surface and thus limited scene temperature variations relative to the window channels.